SkyOnTop/DataBreach-Bot/README.md

 ## Support

 For support, please contact reversesxvm on Discord.
+This bot will not be updated unless heavily requested.